 “Fitness” – This is our basic program, followed by most of our members.
 As the name implies, these workouts are designed to promote and enhance your general physical fitness.
 During a “Fitness” workout, participants are exposed to a wide variety of movements with a focus on proper mechanics.
 The “Fitness” workouts are great for beginners because they focus on movement quality, but the “Fitness” workouts are not just for beginners.
 Like all of our workout options, these workouts are scalable and can be made as difficult as one could imagine.
 The “Fitness” workout is perfect for the individual looking to be strong and lean for the long-haul.
 Our fitness workouts are part of our mixed level group classes and can be done any day of the week, any combination of days with adequate rest will yield great results, however wee recommend taking several rest days throughout the week and adding at least 1 mobility class per week.

-“Health” – As the name implies, these workouts are designed to reduce stress on the body, promote healing and to allow your body to recover from illness or injury while maintaining your fitness.
-During a “Health” workout, participants are exposed to a wide variety of movements with a focus on proper mechanics, but the modifications are designed to reduce inflammation and promote long term health and recovery.
-The “health” workouts are great for beginners because they focus on movement quality rather than intensity, but the “Health” workouts are not just for beginners, they can be used by any level of athlete who is undergoing a stressful period in their lives, or wanting to recover from aches and pains or illness.
+“Strength” – As the name implies, these workouts are designed to increase strength.
+These workouts are generally lower impact than Fitness workouts and do not contain timed or competitive components.
+As such, they are often more appropriate for members recovering from illness or injury while maintaining fitness.
+During a “Strength” workout, participants are exposed to a wide variety of movements with a focus on proper mechanics, but the modifications are designed to reduce inflammation and promote long term health and recovery.
+The “Strength” workouts are great for beginners because they focus on movement quality, but they can be used by any level of athlete wanting to focus on strength or stay away from higher impact exercises.
 This program is also ideal for overweight individuals and older adults.
-Our Health workouts are part of our mixed level group classes and can be done any day of the week.
+Our Strength workouts are part of our mixed level group classes and can be done any day of the week.
 We recommend adding at least 1 mobility class per week.